ASHRAE 55: History of the standard

 ANSI/ASHRAE Standard 55 was first published in 1966.
-It was revised in 1974, 1981, 1992, 2004, 2010, 2013, 2017, and 2020.
+It was revised in 1974, 1981, 1992, 2004, 2010, 2013, 2017, 2020 and 2023.
 Starting in 2004, it is now updated based on ASHRAE's standard maintenance procedures.
 These periodic revisions are based on a publicly reviewed addenda to the previous version available on ASHRAE's website.

 In 1992 the standard was updated with more extensive information on measurement protocols and an expanded definitions section.

 In 2004 the standard underwent significant changes with the addition of two thermal comfort models: the PMV/PPD model and the adaptive comfort model.

 In 2010 the standard included the following changes.
 It re-introduced the Standard Effective Temperature (SET) as a method to calculate the cooling effect of air movement.
 It also added a general satisfaction survey to section 7 intended to evaluate general thermal comfort in an occupied space, bringing the standard in line with current survey-based post-occupancy evaluation (POE) practices.

 In 2013 the body of the standard was rewritten in mandatory language, with informative language moved from the body of the standard to informative appendices.
 The applicability of the cooling effect of air movement was expanded to apply to naturally conditioned spaces.
 Section 7 underwent major revisions for measuring thermal comfort in existing spaces including procedures for physical measurements and survey methods, and how to evaluate and report results.
 The last major change concerns measuring air speed and air temperature experienced by the occupant, which now must be an average across three heights and over a period of time.

+The 2020 edition included eleven addenda, that introduced following changes: